AuFeld/AuFeld.github.io/_posts/2021-04-08-DynamicProgramming.md

 ```
 <br>

 As previously mentioned, this solution is not very effecient because there are computations that we need to repeat over and over again.
 What do I mean by that?
-Here's a visual.
+Here's a visualization.

 ![Fibonacci](/assets/FibunacciBreakDown.png)